Chords that sound good together

 You could include some minor chords as well, but sequences was meant to show you different possibilities for major chord exclusively, which for example could help you with power chords progressions.
 In other words, you could also change the sequences from major to power chords, for example: A5 - E5 - C5 - D5.

 In many occasions you want both major and minor in your progressions.
 Here is a list with chord groups that sound good and include both categories.

 E – G#m – A – C#m

 B – D#m – E – G#m

 Do you miss pictures on the chords?
-Since there are so many suggestion and you could find pictures on other pages on this site the pictures has been left out.
-If you feeling lost, though, the image below may give you a jump start.
+Since there are so many suggestions and you could find pictures on other pages on this site the pictures has been left out.
+If you feel lost, though, the image below may give you a jump start.